kierisi/jessemaegan/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a content creator who focuses on using a combination of live streamed videos and animation to bring data science, machine learning, and deep learning concepts to life.
+I'm a content developer who focuses on using a combination of live streamed videos and animation to bring data science, machine learning, and deep learning concepts to life.